 A scientific journey with your nearest and dearest

-We already know that lactobacilli (our favorite good bacteria) are important for women, but we are still left with an important question: where do they come from?
+We already know that vaginal bacteria are important for women, but we are still left with an important question: where do they come from?
 Do daughters inherit vaginal bacteria from their mom at birth?
-Or do lactobacilli enter the vagina much later from the environment or food?
 Do women within the same household then have the same vaginal bacteria?
 And what about the transmission of bacteria between sexually active partners?
 We could go on and on.
 All super fascinating questions that have remained unanswered until now… But not for long!
 Our Isala team is looking for participants, their families, and close friends to take on a super fun challenge together.

 Who is Maggie?